 - adhere to appropriate standards of presentation in terms of dress code and personal appearance and strive to achieve value added in all responses.

-In using Shannon Group resources and assets, Shannon Group employees will:
+In using Shannon Heritage resources and assets, Shannon Heritage employees will:

 - show reasonable care for company property, resources and funds and not use them or permit their use for unauthorised purposes.

 - avoid the use of Shannon Heritage's resources or time for personal gain, for the benefit of persons/organisations unconnected with the company or its activities, or for the benefit of competitors, and commit not to acquire information or business secrets by improper means.

 - comply with controls introduced to prevent fraud, including adequate controls to ensure compliance with the company’s Travel & Expenses Policy and other relevant Shannon Group guidelines in relation to the claiming of expenses for business travel, and ensuring that personal expenses are not unnecessarily incurred.